elastic/elastic-otel-java/docs/configure.md

 ### System properties

 <!-- ✅ What and why -->
-The distro can be configured using system properties.
+EDOT Java can be configured using system properties.
 These configuration options can be seen by anything that can see the executed command-line.

 <!-- ✅ How -->